There are a number of reasons to put a riding holiday at Monte Velho Stud Farm, in the heart of the Alentejo, at the top of your bucket list.

 Portuguese Riding Specialist Abigail Wood

-Nestled in stunning Alentejo countryside, Monte Velho offers first class tuition on magnificent horses.
-In between your lessons or trail rides you can watch the instructors train the competition horses.
-Whatever is happening at Monte Velho, you are invited to be part of it.
-This really is a dressage paradise.
+Dressage paradise set amidst the stunning Alentejo countryside.
+Monte Velho offers first class tuition on magnificent horses.
+In between your lessons or trail rides you can watch other lessons going on, or simply relax by the pool or in the rooftop jacuzzi.

 My top tip: